 Aboveground Storage Tanks (ASTs)

-The primary federal regulations addressing petroleum containing ASTs are the SPCC Rule described above and OSHA regulations at 29 CFR 1910.106.
+The primary federal regulations addressing petroleum containing ASTs are the SPCC Rule described above and the Occupational Safety and Health Administration (OSHA) regulations at 29 CFR Section 1910.106.
 Most states have AST registration, design, installation, operation, and/or permitting requirements.
 For example, some states have additional requirements for sizing secondary containment, such as a certain number of inches or a one hundred year storm level.
-ASTs containing used or waste oil may also need to be managed within the SPCC plan, but containers may need to labeled according to state rules.
+ASTs containing used or waste oil may also need to be managed within the SPCC plan, but containers may need to be labeled according to state rules.

-For installation considerations, local fire codes often limit tank capacity, and require minimum tank separation from buildings, public ways, dispensers, and other ASTs.
-Typical code spacing requirements are 50 feet separation for non-rated ASTs, 25 feet separation for fire-resistant ASTs, and 5 feet for fire-protected ASTs.
+For installation considerations, local fire codes often limit tank capacity, and require minimum tank separation from buildable property lines, buildings, public ways, dispensers, and other ASTs.
 Information on fire-resistant/protected tanks can be found at UL 2085 and UL 142.
-Check state and local regulations, including the fire marshal, for AST requirements.
+Check state and local regulations, including standards or regulations issued by the fire marshal, for AST requirements.

 EPA recommends that all AST systems have some form of corrosion protection for the tank.
 Options include elevating tanks so they are not in contact with the ground, resting tanks on continuous concrete slabs, installing double-walled tanks, cathodically protecting the tanks, internally lining tanks, inspecting tanks (this is also required under the SPCC planning requirements), or a combination of the options listed above.
 EPA also recommends that all underground piping to the tank should be either cathodically protected or double-walled with an interstitial leak detection system.
 To maximize tank system safety, the floors, containment area, and sump pump pit should be sealed with an appropriate coating (e.g., petroleum resistant coating).
 Any accumulated water should be inspected for petroleum or chemicals prior to discharge.